The Akedah Triptych

 By Maureen Drdak

 Martyrdom is a phenomenon at once public and private, sacred and profane.
 The complexity of its definition, and the contested nature of its virtue and vice, overlook the origins of its root matrix, ignoring the communal inheritance passed from Judaism to Christianity to Islam.
+Akedah, meaning The Binding, represents the continuum of religio-mythio memory so very alive in our post-modern world.
 There is an extensive and long existent body of scholarly writing and traditional literature in all three of the great Abrahamic religious traditions of monotheism which speaks to the sublime reverence and dark fascination in which it is held, and the centrality of its import.
 Its history as a favored theme in Western visual art is well known.
 Yet, until the late twentieth century, the destructive potential of its periodic exercise was containable within tolerable boundaries, physical, spiritual and political.
 That reality has changed, and the magnitude and scope of its nihilistic exercise has transcended the limitations of individual annihilation, going global in both reach and aspiration.
+When we reflect on the global theatre today, we must wonder at the strength of these reemerging forces and ask ourselves what they portend…and where we will find our guides.

 Martyrdom is paradox.
 It lies at the intersection of death and sex, contraction and expansion, love and hate, will and slavery, self-aggrandizement and self-obliteration.
 But ever does it claim for itself the name of “sacrifice”.
 It is on this word-and this claim- that our minds—and understanding—must turn.